JPCodeCraft/AlbionFreeMarketTutorials/articles/faction-warfare/bandit-assault-times/albion-online-bandit-assault-times.md

 All times below are shown in **UTC**.

+If you do not want to keep checking the schedule manually, the [Albion Free Market Discord](https://discord.com/invite/BPmDE3zznH) has a bot that notifies users in real time when Bandit Assault events actually trigger.

 ## Bandit Assault Times Comparison

 This table makes it easier to compare the trigger chance on each server at the same UTC hour.